mbasa-georepublic/gtt-war/README.md

 # Redmine GTT Deployment Files

 **WAR File** containing Redmine-GTT and a **PostgreSQL dumpfile** containg a Sample Redmine Configuration for fast deployment to Tomcat.
+The WAR file was created using JRuby and Warbler.

 ## Prequisites